mimblewimble/docs/docs/about-grin/proof-of-work.md

     !!! quote ""
         Q: Why use a memory-hard proof of work?

         A: The point is that chips dominated by memory have rather different characteristics from computational chips; they run much cooler, dissipating less heat per unit of area.
-This shifts the mining cost from mostly opex (electricity) to mostly capex (hardware cost), which delays obsolescence  and allows mining in places with higher electricity costs.
+This shifts the mining cost from mostly OPEX (electricity) to mostly CAPEX (hardware cost), which delays obsolescence  and allows mining in places with higher electricity costs.

 ## Two Algorithms